-Buildings Provide brief description below: YES NO The mast will be constructed on a cement plinth and be surrounded by a 2.4m hig h palisad e fence, for safety and security reasons.
+Buildings Provide brief description below: YES NO The mast will be constructed on a cement plinth and be surrounded by a 2.4m hig for safety and security reasons.
+Please refer to Appendix B for details. h palisad e fence, Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO The mast will be constructed on a cement plinth and be surrounded by a palisade fence for safety and security reasons.
 Please refer to Appendix B for details.
-Infrastructure (e.g., roads, power and water supply/ storage) YES NO Provide brief description below: e ferree f or opfotiv The mast will be constructed on a cement plinth and be surrounded by a palisade , and security reasons.
-Please refer to Appendix B for details.
-An existing farm ac cess rod a wili be used, thus no need to construct a new road.
-1 Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: YES NO Provide brief description below: TES N/A Storage and treatment of solid waste YES NO Provide brief description below: N/A Facilities associated with the release of emissions or pollution.
-YES NO Provide brief description below: Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A
+An existing farm access road will be used, thus no need to construct a new road.
+Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A Facilities associated with the release of emissions or pollution.
+Provide brief description below: YES NO N/A Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A